supercpy/ATR-UMMIM/README.md

-# ATR-UMMIM Dataset
+# ATR-UMMIR Dataset

-**ATR-UMMIM** (Unmanned Multimodal Image Matching) is a large-scale dataset for multimodal image registration and matching in aerial scenarios.
+**ATR-UMMIR** (Unmanned Multimodal Image Matching) is a large-scale dataset for multimodal image registration and matching in aerial scenarios.
 It focuses on aligning visible and infrared image pairs captured by UAVs under diverse real-world conditions.
 This dataset is designed to advance research in multimodal image alignment, fusion-based detection, and condition-aware visual understanding.

 ## 📂 Dataset Overview